nanaynaomi/Xtract-Adventure/README.md

 # Xtract-Adventure
-Mini-project to create a basic text-based adventure game which will be based in Slack.
+A basic text-based adventure game which is played in Slack.

+To build the image: `docker build -t slack_dev .`

+Then run the container with `docker-compose up`